samsymons/samsymons.com/source/articles/2016-06-20-creating-siri-extensions-with-sirikit.html.markdown

 ### Conclusion

 There’s still a lot to learn with SiriKit.
 I haven’t yet tested out sharing data between Siri extensions and the core app, or done a lot with handing off an interaction from Siri to the app, but this is still a fresh API.
 I’ll likely update the demo app as I continue to learn more, so check back on that if you’re curious to see how SiriKit works a little more in-depth.

+You can get the source code for this article [on GitHub](https://github.com/samsymons/Payments).